 Include a reasonable timeline for completion of all rehabilitation items acceptable to HUD, generally 12 to 18 months from the date of closing the conversion and any financing, depending on the scope of rehabilitation funded.

 Environmental Review.
-HUD can neither accept nor approve an applicant’s Financing Plan submission unless and until the required environmental review has been completed for the applicant’s proposed conversion project and found to meet environmental review requirements.
+HUD cannot approve an applicant’s Financing Plan submission unless and until the required environmental review has been completed for the applicant’s proposed conversion project and found to meet environmental review requirements.
 The following describes the submission and approval steps for securing a completed environmental review.

 RAD transactions will either be reviewed under 24 CFR Part 50 or 24 CFR Part 58, i.e., “Part 50 Reviews” or “Part 58 Reviews.”
 All PBRA and FHA transactions require Part 50 Reviews, which are conducted by HUD staff.
-Non-FHA PBV transactions require Part 58 Reviews, which are conducted by a Responsible Entity (RE), except in accordance with 24 CFR 58.11, when HUD may determine to conduct the review under Part 50.
+Non-FHA PBV transactions require Part 58 Reviews, which are conducted by a Responsible Entity (RE), except in accordance with 24 CFR § 58.11, when HUD may determine to conduct the review under Part 50.